 Museums

-The City of Portsmouth owns and operates five museums, with an additional three privately owned museums.
+The City of Portsmouth owns and operates five museums, with an additional four privately owned museums.
 Together, they provide insight into what makes Portsmouth such a vibrant and diverse city by showcasing its history, heritage, and culture.

 Children’s Museum of Virginia